yzziizzy/gpuedit/DEVELOPMENT.md

 * Algorithm to detect indent width then convert all spaces to tabs

 == BUGS ==
+* Sequence cursor moves don't clear the current selection or change it
 * Paste with selection does not overwrite the selection
 * Segfault when hitting escape after find-replacing some text.
 Probably deleted elements not getting purged from the focus ring.
 * GUIManager should pop focus stack if focused control is deleted